 Odell Studner believes in giving back to our local communities.
 Our contributions, leadership and volunteer efforts help create stronger, healthier places to live.
 Explore the ways we have been supporting our neighbors and neighborhoods.

-Laurel House Laurel House is a comprehensive domestic violence agency serving individuals, families and communities throughout Montgomery County, Pennsylvania.
-The agency’s first program, a domestic violence shelter for abused women and their children, was founded by the Women’s Center of Montgomery County in 1980.
-In 1981, Laurel House was incorporated as an independent nonprofit organization.
+Laurel House is a comprehensive domestic violence agency serving individuals, families and communities throughout Montgomery County, Pennsylvania.
 In addition to a 24-hour hotline and shelter, Laurel House offers transitional housing, medical advocacy, legal advocacy, community counseling and support groups, children’s programs, law enforcement collaboration, and expanded community education and prevention efforts.

-Philabundance Philabundance was created in 1984 with the simple belief that no man, woman or child should go hungry.
-Its growth and eventual integration with the Philadelphia Food Bank in 2005 has made it the region’s largest hunger relief organization.
-It is now able to address hunger through direct service programs and a network of 400 member agencies, as well as contribute to a broad spectrum of social services through food cupboards, emergency kitchens, shelters, daycare and senior centers and beyond.
+Philabundance was created with the simple belief that no man, woman or child should go hungry.
+It is the region’s largest hunger relief organization addressing hunger through direct service programs and a network of 400 member agencies.
+It also contributes to a broad spectrum of social services through food cupboards, emergency kitchens, shelters, daycare and senior centers and beyond.

-St. Baldrick’s Foundation As the largest private funder of childhood cancer research grants, the St. Baldrick’s Foundation believes that kids are special and deserve to be treated that way.
+St. Baldrick’s Foundation, the largest private funder of childhood cancer research grants, believes kids are special and deserve to be treated that way.
 St. Baldrick’s funds are granted to some of the most brilliant childhood cancer research experts who are working to find cures and better treatments for all childhood cancers.
-Kids need treatments as unique as they are – and that starts with funding research just for them.

-SquashSmarts SquashSmarts is dedicated to improving the lives of underserved youth from Philadelphia public schools by providing intensive, long-term academic tutoring and squash instruction, while imparting high standards of personal integrity, health and fitness, and service to the community.
+SquashSmarts is improving the lives of underserved youth from Philadelphia public schools by providing intensive, long-term academic tutoring and squash instruction, while imparting high standards of personal integrity, health and fitness, and service to the community.
 A seven-year commitment to each child ensures long-term success by providing a team, a family, a safety net and a sense of belonging.
 Strong one-on-one relationships with staff and volunteers are the key to fostering every child’s success and breaking the cycle of Philadelphia’s public school drop-out rate.
-Put simply, SquashSmarts is giving kids their best shot!